 I get tons of comments asking me where I got the clock and I’m so thrilled I did not get rid of it but painted it instead.

-Here a an old, old post with a tutorial about HOW TO UPSCALE AND UPDATE WITH PAINT.
+Here an old, old post with a tutorial about HOW TO UPSCALE AND UPDATE WITH PAINT.
 You can see the “before” pictures of the clock too!
+What a difference!

 I am the master of furniture disguise!
 It’s truly transformational to slipcover furniture or reupholsters it!
 I’ve slipcovered two sofas and two chairs and I am thrilled with their new look!

 And I’ve reupholstered countless other chairs, a couple benches, and yet a third sofa! sofa.
 Talk about a big update!!!!
 If any of your soft furnishings are dating your home I say cover them!!!!

 Find a local seamstress in your area who knows how to slipcover or and a person who reupholsters.
 Make friends with them!!!!
 I found my fabulous slipcover lady by googling… “slipcoverers in Lancaster Pa”.
 She is amazing!